The Mighty Boosh (TV series): History

 The Mighty Boosh made the transition from radio to television in 2004, when an eight-part television series - called The Mighty Boosh - was commissioned by the BBC.
 It was directed by Paul King and produced by Baby Cow Productions.
 The pilot episode was directed by Steve Bendelack, and a large portion of the pilot episode was used in the actual series, in the episode Tundra.
 The pilot was shot with a live audience because there had been doubts as to whether the successful stage show could translate to the screen, but the actual series had no live audience.

 Series 1 of the television version of The Mighty Boosh expanded on the radio series.
 It was first broadcast on BBC Three on 18 May 2004 and, from 9 November, also on BBC Two, although in a different order and with the mild swearing censored or edited out.

 The second series began showing on BBC Three on 26 July 2005, though with a smaller budget.
 A full-length preview of the following week's episode was available online at the BBC's Boosh webpage.
 Series 3 started airing on BBC Three from 15 November 2007.

 Series 3 began airing on America's Adult Swim on 29 March 2009.
 Series 1 aired on Adult Swim on 10 May 2009 with Series 2 airing on 5 July 2009.

 The first series was shot on standard definition tape and digitally altered with the film look process.
 Both subsequent series were shot on digital at 25 frames per second.

 Controversy

-In 2020, Netflix removed The Mighty Boosh from its catalogue, citing the use of blackface in skits such as "The Spirit of Jazz" (where Fielding portrays the ghost of "Howlin' Jimmy Jefferson"), as well as the fifth episode of the first season, "Jungle."
-Comedian Jack Carroll tweeted that the removal was "an arbitrary gesture that means [Netflix] don't have to put any real work into combatting actual instances of racial discrimination."
+In June 2020, Netflix removed The Mighty Boosh from its catalogue, citing the alleged use of blackface in skits such as "The Spirit of Jazz" (where Fielding portrays the ghost of "Howlin' Jimmy Jefferson"), as well as the fifth episode of the first season, "Jungle."
+Comedian Jack Carroll tweeted that the removal was "an arbitrary gesture that means [Netflix] doesn’t have to put any real work into combatting actual instances of racial discrimination."

+The series was kept on the BBC iPlayer streaming service but a content warning was added before each episode.